 The statement of net position incorporates long-term assets and receivables and deferred outflows of resources, as well as long-term debt and obligations, and deferred inflows of resources.
-The District's net position is reported in three parts - invested in capital assets net of related debt and deferred inflows of resources, if any; restricted net position (none at June 30, 2019 or 2018); and unrestricted net position.
+The District's net position is reported in three parts - invested in capital assets net of related debt and deferred inflows of resources, if any; restricted net position; and unrestricted net position.